g-rade/STA521_Lab_Fall2024/README.md

 ## Schedule

-This course is STA 521 Predictive Analysis/Inference, aiming to help you broadly gain some idea of the modern machine learning and statistics method.
+This course is STA 521 - Predictive Modeling and Statistical Learning, aiming to help you broadly gain some idea of the modern machine learning and statistics method.

 ## Rubrics